zmontgo/the-bookery.github.io/readingwars.md

 </ul>

 <h3 id="reading">Reading</h3>
-<p>To do the commands you need coins.
+<p>To use the commands you need coins.
 One coin can be gotten through 15 minutes of dedicated reading (you <em>must</em> set a timer).
 Then, log it by using the `b-read` command.
 You can set a timer for 30 minutes and log two at once, too, by using `b-read 2`.
 Reading will also give you 50 bonus points.</p>

 <h3 id="points">Points</h3>
 <p>Points are how you win!
 The points you earn show on your whole team, and the smarter you are with your coins the more points you can earn!
 There isn't an individual leaderboard to prevent teams from becoming battles within themselves, but you can always check the team leaderboard by using the `b-leaderboard` command.</p>

 <h3 id="basicgplay">Basic Gameplay</h3>
 <p>Make sure you have enough coins for each of these moves!
 Check how much they cost by running `b-help &lt;command&gt;`, for instance `b-help attack`.
 This will give you some basic info about the command as well as how much it costs.
 Play however you like, and however your reading schedule allows!</p>
 <p>Attacking and defending your team is the main way to earn (or protect) points.
 Attacking is blocked by walls, although if there are no walls you will earn about 800 points (as long as the attack succeeds.
 There is a chance an attack will fail even if there are no walls, although you can minimize this by being a knight.)
 If there are walls, you can bomb the team.
-This is a much more economic way to break the other team's walls, although it earns no points and has a short cooldown of one minute.</p>
+This is a much more economic way to break the other team's walls, although it earns no points and has a short cooldown of one minute.
+After a successful attack, the team has to wait 30 minutes to attack the same team again.</p>
 <p>Building can protect you against attacks.
 Stonemasons have the advantage here, and can build the walls to take 6 hits rather than 4 for the same cost of 2 coins.
 There is a cooldown of 5 minutes.
 Be sure your walls are at full health if you're not being attacked!</p>
 <p>Trading points in can earn you 100 points per coin, which is less than the potential for an attack but there is no way it can fail.
 This is a safer way to play but earns you less overall.</p>

 <h3 id="advancedgplay">Advanced Gameplay</h3>
 <p>Many commands are easily overlooked but when utilized properly grant massive boons to the team.
-Here is a list:</p>
+Here are two of the lesser known commands:</p>
 <ul>
   <li><b>b-transfer</b> - `b-transfer &lt;user | "team"&gt; &lt;coins&gt;` This command lets you send coins to another user on your team or to your team's stash for whenever anyone needs coins.
 Use it effectively to give your team members coins when they need them, even if you're offline.</li>
   <li><b>b-withdraw</b> - `b-withdraw &lt;amount of coins&gt;` Will withdraw coins from your team stash.
 Use sparingly in case others need some in the future!</li>